CERT-Polska/ursadb/docs/configuration.md

 compacting huge datasets faster, but may run out of ram.
 Recommendation: merge_max_datasets * 128MiB can safely be set to around 1/4 of RAM dedicated to the database, so for example 8 for 4GiB server or 32 for 16GiB server.
+Increasing past 10 gives diminishing returns, so unless you have a lot of free RAM you can leave it at default.

 ### merge_max_files